kntjspr/Microsoft-Office365-Activated/README.md

 # MSOffice365-KMS Activated
 This repository allows you do download MSOffice 365 based on the Deployment Tool for Office 365 tool by Microsoft but with a twist.
-It includes KMS activation to get MSOffice 365 for free.
+It includes a KMS activation to get MSOffice 365 for free.

 It also has a configuration file which allows you to install different MSOffice versions, architectures and language.